elastic/connectors/connectors/sources/tests/fixtures/README.md

 fixture.py
 ==========

-This file must contain two functions:
+This file may contain four functions (all optional):

 - load -- loads data in the backend
 - remove -- removes random data in the backend
+- setup -- called before the docker is started
+- teardown -- called after the docker has been teared down

 requirements.txt
 ================